 “For God so loved the world that he gave his only Son so that everyone who believes in him might not perish but might have eternal life.”
 John 3:16.

 Today’s funeral service in North Carolina for the Reverend Billy Graham paid tribute to the most celebrated Christian evangelist in our time.
-Years have passed and Billy Graham remained a confident voice in celebrating the gospel.
-Protestants and Catholics in great numbers appreciated his gospel-based message.
+Years have passed, and Billy Graham remained a confident voice in celebrating the gospel.
+Protestants and Catholics in high numbers appreciated his gospel-based message.

-All politics aside, for the most of his career, he focused on the gospel message and a love for the bible.
-This was an era of a great spiritual momentum in the inspired lives of Billy Graham, Bishop Fulton J. Sheen, and Martin Luther King.
+All politics aside, he focused on the gospel message and a love for the bible.
+This was an era of significant spiritual momentum in the inspired lives of Billy Graham, Bishop Fulton J. Sheen, and Martin Luther King.

-Back in the 1950’s, I recall Billy Graham’s Madison Square Garden “Crusade for Christ” and how these large-gatherings made such an impact that Catholic bishops and the leaders of mainline Protestant denominations were concerned that Graham’s television ministry might affect their own congregations.
+Back in the 1950s, I recall Billy Graham’s Madison Square Garden “Crusade for Christ” and how these large-gatherings made an impact.
+Catholic bishops and the leaders of mainline Protestant denominations were concerned that Graham’s television ministry might affect their own congregations.

 In Commonweal (2/23), Kenneth L. Woodward provides a carefully researched retrospective on Billy Graham entitled “America’s Pastor.”

 In 1998, among the last of Graham’s public appearances, his Ted Talk on the subject of “Technology, Faith & Human Shortcomings,” provides an insight into this pastor’s genius for the apostolate.

 On 2/22, Jeff Bell and Patti Reising of KCBS Radio (San Francisco) interviewed me on the legacy of Billy Graham.
 Here’s a link to this short piece.